Vistara expects normal ops by May; stretched roster caused flight disruptions: CEO Vinod Kannan | Business

 ''Over the last few months, we have added a number of aircraft, we have grown significantly and therefore, we have been pushing our resources quite to the limit.

-From the planning perspective, he said it was okay, but there were several disruptions in one round in early March and then again towards the end of March.
+From the planning perspective, he said it was okay, but there were several disruptions in one round in early March and then again towards the end of the month.

 ''Therefore, this caused the whole roster to go haywire... that is the main reason (for flight disruptions),'' the Vistara chief said.

-Sources had said that new contracts that will also result in pay revision were the main reason for many pilots calling in sick, resulting in flight disruptions.
+Sources had said the new contracts that will result in pay revision were the main reason for many pilots calling in sick, resulting in flight disruptions.

-Kannan said the new contracts for pilots were not the main critical reason for the flight disruptions, and the key reason was the stretching of rosters.
+Kannan said the new contracts for pilots were not the main critical reason for the flight disruptions, and the key reason was the stretching of roster.

 ''Otherwise, the situation would have been even worse... we did receive a lot of support from the pilots,'' Kannan said.